 Turn React/TS IntoAI-Ready ContextTurn React/TS Into AI-Ready Context

 Generate AI-ready context bundles from your React/TypeScript codebase in seconds.
-Zero config, up to 65% token savings.
+One-time setup, up to 70% token savings.

 LogicStamp is 100% open source and community-driven.
 Contribute code, report issues, suggest features, or just star the repo to show your support.